 I have traveled extensively in the Region of Murcia for about 15 years now and thought I had seen it all.
 But once again, Murcia proved me wrong!

 Barrancos de Gebas, also known as “the Badlands”, is a lunar landscape on the outskirts of Sierra Espuña Regional Park in Murcia, Spain.
-Badlands are a type of dry terrain where soft rocks and clay-rich soils have been extensively eroded by the elements over a long period of time.
+Badlands are a type of dry terrain where soft rocks and clay-rich soils have been extensively eroded by the elements over a long time.

 A hike in the Lunar Badlands is the perfect activity for a different day out if you somehow are tired of chilling by the coast.
 It’s also a great place to shoot some fun photos.
 Definitely a unique landscape, unlike anything I’ve seen in the world.